SeldonIO/seldon-core/docs-gb/kubernetes/tracing.md

   -n tracing \
   --install
 ```
-4. Validate that the Jaeger Operator pod is running:
+4. Validate that the Jaeger Operator Pod is running:
 ```bash
 kubectl get pods -n tracing
 ```
-Example:
+Output is similar to:
 ```bash
 NAME                                       READY   STATUS    RESTARTS   AGE tracing-jaeger-operator-549b79b848-h4p4d   1/1     Running   0          96s
 ```
 ## Deploy a minimal Jaeger instance
-Install a simple Jaeger custom resource in the namespace where Seldon Core v2 is running (for example, seldon-mesh).
-This CR deploys an all-in-one Jaeger instance suitable for development and non-production use.
+Install a simple Jaeger custom resource in the namespace `seldon-mesh`, where Seldon Core 2 is running . **Note**:  This CR is suitable for local development, demos, and quick-start scenarios.
+It is not recommended for production because all components and trace data are ephemeral.

-1. Save the following manifest as `jaeger-simplest.yaml`:
+1. Create a manifest file named `jaeger-simplest.yaml` with these contents:
 ```bash
 apiVersion: jaegertracing.io/v1
 kind: Jaeger